IlyaOrson/CyberDreamcatcher/README.md

 #### REINFORCE

-We include an implementation of the REINFORCE algorithm with a normalized rewards-to-go baseline.
+We include an implementation of the REINFORCE algorithm with a normalised rewards-to-go baseline.
-This is a bit slow since it samples a lot of episodes with a fixed policy to estimate the gradient before taking an optimization step.
+This is a bit slow since it samples a lot of episodes with a fixed policy to estimate the gradient before taking an optimisation step.

 ```bash
 pixi run train-gnn-reinforce  # see --help for hyperparameters